partharoypc/Diabetes-Prediction-Project-using-Machine-Learning/README.md

 [![thumbnail](thumbnail.png)]

 ## Project Overview :
-In this project I have predicted the chances of diabetes using diabetes dataset.This dataset has been collected from Kaggle.
-This dataset contains the sign and symptpom data of newly diabetic or would be diabetic patient.
+In this project I have predicted the chances of diabetes using diabetes dataset.
+This information was gathered via Kaggle.
+The sign and symptom data of newly diabetic or would-be diabetic patients are included in this dataset.

-The datasets consists of several medical predictor variables and one target variable, class.
-Predictor variables includes the Age, gender, Glucose, BMI and so on.
+There are several medical predictor variables in the dataset, as well as one target variable, Outcome.
+Age, gender, glucose, BMI, and other predictor variables are examples of predictor variables.

 ## Installations :
 This project requires Python 3.x and the following Python libraries should be installed to get the project started: